Information and terms & conditions for tenants

 References & Right to Rent Checks

-Douglas & Gordon reserve the right to use a professional tenant referencing service to assess a potential Tenant (and Guarantor if required) and the cost of this would be for the Tenant’s account.
-A detailed reference analysis will cost each named individual Tenant £45.00 including VAT, if the Tenant is a Company the charge will be £60.00 including VAT.
+Douglas & Gordon reserve the right to use a professional tenant referencing service to assess a potential Tenant (and Guarantor if required) and the cost of this would be for the Landlords account.
 Each named Tenant (and Guarantor if required) will be required to complete an application form.
 The tenant referencing company will ask you for details of your employer, bank, previous Landlord and a character referee.
 For your information, your bank will normally make a charge for providing a reference, which they will deduct directly from your account.
 Your references may be shown to the Landlord or an interested party acting on their behalf.

 We are required to undertake document checks to establish whether each named Tenant has the right to rent a property in accordance with the Immigration Act 2014.
 We must obtain original versions of one or more acceptable documents and check the documents validity in the presence of the holder before the start of the tenancy.